psilva1982/home-gym/readme.md

 ### 🎨 Design

-Want to see how the app looks before testing?
-Check out the Figma design! 👀🎨
+Want to see how the app looks before testing? 👀🎨

 ![docs/screens.png](docs/screens.png)